Mau - Product and UX Design | Vistaprint

 Holiday cards

 In the efforts of fine-tuning our 2018 holiday season, we explored ways to improve on ongoing projects and generate customer excitement by surfacing inspiration earlier in the flow.
 This was a follow up to the idea of minimizing user’s time and cognitive investment before customers start designing.
-We achieved this by surfacing relevant and fresh designs, highlighting common and contrasting use cases while also playfully minimizing pogo.
+We achieved this by surfacing relevant and fresh designs, highlighting common and contrasting use cases while also playfully and minimizing pogo-sticking navigation.

 Banners – Guidance and Comparison

-After co-leading a series of design sprints, I had the chance to id and implement some of the learnings and squash pain points previously hidden inside the signage category.
+After co-leading a series of design sprints, I had the chance to hone in and implement some of the learnings and squash pain points previously hidden inside the signage category.
 By tweaking the URL tree, slowing down the flow to correct product misunderstandings and succinctly providing comparison points, we were able to improve user success and bring a good “chunk of change” into the category earnings for FY18.

 Clothing & Category Authority